Using Social Media As An Investigative Tool

 On the other side of the spectrum, some social media profiles can be too saturated to validate the time and effort it would take to review them.
 “While it’s interesting in a lot of cases, in some cases it’s a complete waste of time,” Brian adds.
 He tells a story about investigating a subject with more than 10,000 tweets over just a few years.
 “For me to review all of those,” he says, “it’s absurd.”

-Overall, social media is certainly something to keep updated on, and review when appropriate.
+Overall, social media is certainly something to keep updated on and review when appropriate.
 It could be as simple as confirming a person’s travel history on Facebook that it was, in fact, his or her arrest in Vegas.
-Monitoring social media and online capabilities keeps investigators up to date on surveillance and investigation techniques, and how to further the their practice.
+Monitoring social media and online capabilities keeps investigators up to date on surveillance and investigation techniques, and how to further their practice.